Student Employment Handbook - Overview of Student Employment Program

 Employment should complement a student's academic experience.
 It is the policy of the University to employ students part-time, and not to displace or reduce full-time employment opportunities.

 The Career Services Center also administers the Job Location and Development Program in order to develop off-campus employment opportunities for students, regardless of financial need.
-Students can view all on- and off-campus position openings on the Experience Job & Internship Board.
+Students can view all on- and off-campus position openings Flash @ Work.

 The University Policy Register is a compilation of the official university, administrative and operational policies of Kent State University.
 The purpose of this online register is to serve the university community as a source of reliable information and as a foundation on which decisions can be made.